-The Full face helmet by Triangle is one of the most well rated and trustworthy product in the market when it comes to motorcycle gear.
+The Full face helmet by Triangle is one of the most best-rated and trustworthy product in the market when it comes to motorcycle gear.
 The helmet has DOT approval, which makes it durable and solid when it comes to protecting you from harm.
 Therefore, it’s not just stylish, but also safe!

 The helmet comes in several colors such a matte white, blue, green and black.
 The shell of the helmet is made of an advanced thermoplastic material which protects it from heat as well as makes it one of the most strong helmets in the market right now.

 It is lined by Expanded Polystyrene which serves several functions like making the helmet stiff and durable to prevent breakage during hard impact, lightweight to avoid heavy weight on the head of the rider, cheap to make the product accessible, and easy to ventilate to avoid suffocation during the hot environment.

 The helmet also has a perfect ventilation system with vents placed on top and bottom of the helmet.
 This function helps in maintaining air flow inside the compartment when the weather gets stuffy and the temperatures rise high.

 It also comes equipped with a removable DVS treatment that allows easy exchange mechanism system for the visor.
 Another important feature about the visor is that it has a double lens that negates the use of sunglasses during the day.
 It also comes with an anti-scratch layer to protect the integrity of the glass.